Cat's cradle: Play

 The simplest version of the game involves a player using a long string loop to make a complex figure using their fingers and hands.

 Another version of the game consists of two or more players making a sequence of string figures, each altering the figure made by the previous player.
 The game begins with one player making the eponymous figure Cat's Cradle (above).
 After each figure, the next player manipulates that figure and removes the string figure from the hands of the previous player with one of a few simple motions and tightens the loop to create another figure, for example, Diamonds.
 Diamonds might then lead to Candles (which is also known as Pinkies), for example, and then Manger—an inverted Cat's Cradle—and so on.
 Most of the core figures allow a choice between two or more subsequent figures: for example, Fish in a Dish can become Cat's Eye or Manger.
-The game ends when a player makes a mistake or creates a dead-end figure, which cannot be turned into anything else.
-Many players believe that Two Crowns or King's Crown is one such dead-end figure, although more experienced players recognize that it can be creatively maneuvered into Candles or Pinkies, which allows the game to continue.
+The game ends when a player makes a mistake or creates a dead-end figure, such as Two Royal Crowns (also known as Grandfather Clock), which cannot be turned into anything else.